wp-plugins/advanced-iframe/readme.txt

 select the one you like and save again.

 == Changelog ==
+= 6.3.4 =
+- Fix: Advanced iframe was not working together with the Royal theme as they where using a same variable name.
+Now they work fine together.

 = 6.3.3 =
 - Fix: Measuring of width does now check if it is > 1 as some full responsive sites do return such a value that is not valid.